joaocarlos95/NetworkManagementSecurity-Project/README.md

 The main objective is to emulate, using Netkit, a representative network of a small company.

 This project has two parts:
-  1. In the first part we will configure several computers, network devices and services such as File Transfer Protocol (FTP), E-mail, Network Monitoring, Proxy, Domain Name System (DNS), Hyper Text Transfer Protocol (HTTP) and Dynamic Host Configuration Protocol (DHCP)
+  1. In the first part we will configure several computers, network devices and services such as _File Transfer Protocol_ (FTP), _E-mail_, _Network Monitoring_, _Proxy_, _Domain Name System_ (DNS), _Hyper Text Transfer Protocol_ (HTTP) and _Dynamic Host Configuration Protocol_ (DHCP)
   1. In the second part, the security of the ContaTudo network will be increased, limiting its access to the authorized elements and using safe services.
-To do so, ContaTudo will need to configure the Firewall service, use Secure Shell (SSH), use Secure Hypertext Transfer Protocol (HTTPS) in accessing your web page, restrict DNS and Proxy usage, and provide a Virtual Private Network (VPN).
+To do so, ContaTudo network will need to configure the _Firewall_ service, use _Secure Shell_ (SSH), use _Secure Hypertext Transfer Protocol_ (HTTPS) in accessing your web page, restrict _DNS_ and _Proxy_ usage, and provide a _Virtual Private Network_ (VPN).

 ### Requirements
 - Ubuntu operating system with version 14.04 LTS or later